build-trust/ockam/implementations/rust/ockam/ockam_api/README.md

  - symlinks to default values for the node: identity and vault
  - a database for ABAC policies
- - a setup file containing some configuration information for the node (is it an authority node?, what is the TCP listener address?,...)
+ - a setup file containing some configuration information for the node (is it an authority node?, what is the TCP listener address?,...).
+   That file is created when a node is created and read again if the node is restarted
  - log files: for system errors and system outputs.
 The stdout.log file is where almost all the node logs are written
  - a version number for the configuration